 Yellowstone Bear World in Rexburg

 Located 5 miles south of Rexburg in Idaho, Yellowstone Bear World is a great place to visit, especially if you are staying in Jackson Hole.
 Established in 1998, it is a chance to see grizzly and black bears if you didn’t spot them in Yellowstone itself.
 It is a drive-thru wildlife park housing not only bears but other indigenous animals of North America in their native habitat.

-Yellowstone Bear World is not open throughout the year, only for the summer season, typically closing towards the end of October, and has opening hours of 9am to 5pm.
+Yellowstone Bear World is not open throughout the year, only for the summer season, typically opening in April and closing towards the end of October, and has opening hours of 9am to 5pm.
 Adult tickets cost $19.95, while children (3-10 years of age) cost $10.95.
 Under 2’s are free.

 Visitors also have the chance to leave their cars and enjoy time in the petting zoo, a one-acre area with free-roaming farm animals and birds.
 There are other experiences to enjoy such as bottle-feeding bear cubs and elk calves too.
 There are guided tours which get you closer to adult bears, and there are also some amusements rides to enjoy.

 I think I have covered just about everything there is to know about visiting Yellowstone with kids.
 From the best way to get to Yellowstone by plane, car or RV, to the best places to stay both inside and outside of the park, and also the best things to do in Yellowstone, it’s all here to ensure you enjoy the best of Yellowstone National Park.

 I didn’t include a where to eat section as that is very much your personal choice and will depend on whether you are staying within the park or outside.
 Personally, we didn’t like the food in the park.
 As we were staying in an AirBnB, we cooked breakfast and dinner for ourselves and we brought a picnic into the park with us each day.
 It worked out much better for us and was a more cost-effective way of dealing with food too.